 The FCC is taking steps to encourage and expand broadband deployment in rural America, including Alaska.
 In 2020, the ReConnect Program awarded up to $852 million through grants and loans to entities capable of providing retail broadband service to rural areas.
 Indian Tribes are eligible applicants as defined in section 4 of the Indian Self-Determination and Education Assistance Act, 25 U.S.C. § 450b.

 According to the Universal Service Administrative Company, tribal libraries are eligible for E-Rate if they are:

-In Alaska, tribal libraries can become eligible for E-Rate in one of two ways: through eligibility for Interlibrary Cooperation Grants or through becoming a public library, or by having the tribal council certify the library.
+In Alaska, tribal libraries can become eligible for E-Rate in one of three ways: through eligibility for Interlibrary Cooperation Grants, by becoming a public library, or by having the tribal council certify the library.

 The State Library can certify a tribal library as eligible for E-Rate if it's eligible for Interlibrary Cooperation (ILC) grants.
 The tribal library would not have to apply for an ILC grant, just be certified as eligible.
 IMLS distributes LSTA funds to the Alaska State Library, which uses the funding to support ILC grants.

 To be certified, a tribal library must meet five criteria: